 Some spaces near UBC may be paid or time limited, so checking posted signs is recommended.

 Bus routes to UBC and West Point Grey provide convenient access to several trailheads.
+If you are staying near downtown Vancouver, transit can be a practical choice because it avoids parking limitations near UBC.

 Pacific Spirit Regional Park is close to several popular destinations, including: